ChemBioHTP/EnzyHTP-GPT/flask-server/auth/README.md

         "has_openai_secret_key": false,
         "is_openai_secret_key_valid": true,
         "openai_status_code": 200,
         "openai_response_description": "Welcome to ChatGPT!
-We are thrilled to have you."
+We are thrilled to have you.", "oauth_email": "yinjie.zhong.cn@gmail.com",
-        "oauth_email": "yinjie.zhong.cn@gmail.com",
         "oauth_vendor": "Google"
     }